-You have not provided a sub-chronic toxicity study in your dossier.
-Instead, you have provided an adaptation according to Column 2 of Annex IX, Section 8.7. in your dossier.
-In support of your adaptation your state the following:
+You have also provided an adaptation according to Column 2 of Annex IX, Section 8.7. in your dossier.
+In support of your adaptation, you state that "Substance is inorganic, water soluble and not harmful, so that a developmental study needs not to done".